-The farmers are also encouraged to be more proactive in protecting their crops and are shown ways to secure their vanilla plantation.
-A neighbourhood watch group has been established, consisting of local farmers, who patrol the plantations every night during the harvesting period.
-The farmers are equipped with surveillance supplies to monitor the beans overnight, to check on the crops and prevent theft.
+Given the relative high value of the Vanilla beans, theft can often be a problem.
+Through the ‘Tsara Kalitao’ programme, Kerry has encouraged and facilitated farmers to be more proactive in protecting their plantations by implementing some practical measures.
+A neighbourhood watch group has been established, consisting of local farmers, equipped with surveillance supplies to monitor the beans overnight, to check on the crops and prevent theft.

 Empowerment of Women

-Among the broader goals of the project is the empowerment of women, who are considered the pillar of the community and make up a third of the harvesting workforce.
-Kerry, working with an NGO, developed an educational programme showing the village women how to diversify their income by building coops, breeding and keeping chickens.
-The next step is to offer them training on income management so they have less financial issues during low income periods.
-This will help them avoid selling their beans during months when they receive a lower yield.
+Among the broader goals of the project is the empowerment of women, who make up a third of the harvesting workforce.
+Kerry has developed an educational programme for women to help them diversify their income by building coops and breeding chickens for eggs and meat, which they can sell or trade for rice during low income periods.
+The next step is to offer training on income management to help women meet their family’s needs all year round and reducing the need for farmers to sell their beans during months when they will receive a lower return.